 We want to lead our sector in terms of sustainable consumption and production – offering our customers good value, high-quality products and services.

 We’ll produce our products with integrity, ensuring that by 2020, every M&S product we sell has a Plan A best practice social or environmental attribute.
+In 2017, we extended this commitment so that by 2025 every one of our products will have Plan A attribute that address every single one of its material social and environmental impacts.
+For example, covering the key raw materials, factory, use and disposal stages in a product's lifecycle.

 The diagram and table below show how we identify and measure Plan A product attributes.